statpascal/emul99/readme.md

 File names are relative to the configuration directory (bin).
 Two options can be added to output filenames:

-nozero - will not output any zero bytes.
+- nozero: will not output any zero bytes.
 This is useful when transferring text files with the Transfer option of the Filer, which simply copies complete disk blocks including zeroes.

-append - appends to an existing file instead of overwriting it.
+- append: appends to an existing file instead of overwriting it.

 After creating the REMIN file as a named pipe (mkfifo REMIN) it can be read with the following program: